 It's this second type of stress that's caused by an overload of pressure, and it's something many of us easily overlook until it's too late.

-If work has become so stress-inducing that it's affecting you physically, either at work or outside of work (like having sleepless nights worrying about work), then you're probably under too much pressure.
+If work has become so stress-inducing that it's affecting you physically (like having sleepless nights worrying about work), then you're probably under too much pressure.
 If this goes on for a long time, you're at a high risk of job burnout.
-This can cause all sorts of mental health issues like anxiety, depression, exhaustion, as well as a range of physical ailments that can be hard to recover from.
+This can cause all sorts of mental health issues like anxiety, depression, and exhaustion, as well as a range of physical ailments that can be hard to recover from.

 Here are the main signs to look out for when you think you might be under too much pressure at work: